GBResende/GBResende/README.md

 - 📫 How to reach me **gabresendemkt@gmail.com**

+- 👨🏼‍🎓 about Trybe technology school: **Trybe is a technology school that is genuinely committed to the professional success of its students.
+There are more than 1500 hours of training, distributed between content study, live classes, individual and group projects and socio-emotional skills development.
+The school invests all the resources necessary for people to learn the technical skills of a developer in practice, working on projects with real challenges, and evolving their soft skills, in addition to offering connection to the job market and helping with hiring.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://www.linkedin.com/in/gabriel-resende-4b6154224/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="gabriel resende" height="30" width="40" /></a>